swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

           dvc repro
 ```

-Explore this file to understand the jobs and the steps.
+Take some time to understand the train job and its steps.

 **Push the CI/CD pipeline configuration file to Git**